ZD0341/Regex-Tutorial/Develop/gist-template.md

 we have '/' that open and close the expression, followed by an anchor '^' and an opening angle bracket '<'.
 '([a-z]+)' Matches and captures one or more lowercase alphabetic characters

++ matches the previous token between one and unlimited times, as many times as possible, giving back as needed

+In the second group '([^<]+)*'  * matches the previous token between zero and unlimited times, as many times as possible, giving back as needed

+[^<] inside matches and captures any character that is not an opening angle bracket!

+As you can see, things are not so bad when you break it down, lets keep going!

+the next part were going to talk about is the Non-capturing group, the non-capturing group is comprised of (?:>(.*)<\/\1>|\s+\/>)  these are denoted by '(?:...)'

 ### Anchors
 These expressions are opened and closed with /^ and $/ the ^ and $ represent Anchors.